chuanqisun/htmaa-2025/src/posts/week-12/index.md

 | **Ring2 (read)**  |             |             | ✅            | ✅             |
 | **Sleeve (read)** |             |             |               | ✅             |

-Realizing my mistake, I moved the ground to the tip so no other pins can touch it
+Realizing my mistake, I moved the ground to the tip so no other pins can touch it.

 |                   | Tip (GRD) | Ring1 (write) | Ring2 (write) | Sleeve (write) |
 | ----------------- | --------- | ------------- | ------------- | -------------- |